-Notes: Weekly sampling stations are sampled on a biweekly rotating schedule with four stations sampled in week one and the other three stations sampled in week two.
+Notes: 1Weekly sampling stations are sampled on a biweekly rotating schedule with four stations sampled in week one and the other three stations sampled in week two.

-S-A and S-C were sampled for vinyl chlorides while S-C and S-H were sampled for metals.
+2S-A and S-C were sampled for vinyl chlorides while S-C and S-H were sampled for metals.
+3Vinyl chlorides were sampled only once in 2023 due to the transition between testing providers.
+4In 2023, sampling at station S-W began on May 15th.